OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/example_fd.rst

             unknowns['y'] = 3.0*params['x']

 The following check is only here so that our doc tests, which don't run under MPI, will pass.
-In real life, you would never use a `ParallelFDGroup` unless you were running under MPI.
+In practice, you would never use a `ParallelFDGroup` unless you were running under MPI.

 .. testcode:: fd_par_example